-While $137.35 is an improvement, it's still an unaffordable price for so many, considering most people need at least 2 vials each month.
-Humalog increased 585% between 2001 and 2015 and we have no guarantee that this "half-price" insulin won't double again in the near future.
-An estimate for the cost to produce a vial of analogue insulin is about $6 at most, which means Eli Lilly and the other insulin manufacturers could make this life saving drug even more affordable while still making enormous profits.
+While $137.35 for Humalog and $144.68 for Novolog are improvements, it's still an unaffordable price for so many, considering most people need at least 2 vials each month.
+Humalog increased 585% between 2001 and 2015 and Novolog increased from $289 to $540 between 2013 and 2019.
+We have no guarantee that these "half-price" insulins won't double again in the near future.
+An estimate for the cost to produce a vial of analogue insulin is about $6 at most, which means Eli Lilly, Novo Nordisk and Sanofi could make this life saving drug even more affordable while still making enormous profits.